-The Spanish tax system does not provide for any special tax treatment for investment managers or advisers.
+The Spanish tax system does not provide for any special tax treatment for investment managers or advisers (other than as described below).
 Consequently, the general provisions set out in the Spanish Corporate Income Tax Law will apply and the tax rate will be 25% on their worldwide income.